Verkhovna Rada: Elections

-Political developments in Ukraine have led to repeated changes in the electoral system used for parliamentary elections.
-Each convocation of the Verkhovna Rada has been elected under a different set of laws gradually evolving from the purely majoritarian scheme inherited from the Soviet era to a purely proportional scheme, effective from 2006 until 2010.
-The next election to the Verkhovna Rada (set for 2023) again will be held under a proportional scheme.
+The parliamentary electoral system has repeatedly changed.
+Each convocation of the Rada has been elected under different sets of laws which have evolved from the purely majoritarian system of the Soviet era to the purely proportional scheme effective from 2006 until 2010.
+The next election will be held under such a proportional scheme.

 In the 1990 and 1994 elections, all 450 MPs were elected in single-member districts.
-Ukraine was therefore divided at the time into 450 electoral districts.
-Each district sent one member to parliament.
+Ukraine was therefore divided into 450 electoral districts, each contributing one MP.
 To win a seat, a candidate needed more than 50% of the votes.
 If no candidate had 50%, then the two leading candidates participated in a run-off vote.

 In the 1998 and 2002 elections, 225 MPs were elected in single-member districts as earlier (with the exception that the candidate needed only a simple majority to win).
 The remaining 225 MPs were elected on a proportional basis.
-These seats were divided between the parties who passed a 4% electoral threshold.
+These seats were divided between parties who passed a 4% electoral threshold.

-In the 2006 and 2007 elections, all deputies were elected on a proportional basis.
-All seats were divided between the parties who passed a 3% electoral threshold.
+Unlike previous elections, the 2006 and 2007 elections were exclusively proportional; all 450 seats were determined through the proportional electoral system.
+Seats were divided between parties who passed a 3% electoral threshold.
 For the 2007 election, the threshold percentage was not changed, but some amendments to the election process were made.
 In the 2012, 2014 and 2019 elections a mixed voting system was again used (50% under party lists and 50% under simple-majority constituencies) with a 5% election threshold.